fwouts/apigen/README.md

     # age :optional do
     #   type :int32
     # end
-    # User.children is a list of users.
+    # User.children is an array of users.
-    children :list do
+    children :array do
       item :user
     end
-    # User.additional_info is an optional struct.
+    # User.additional_info is an optional object.
-    additional_info :struct? do
+    additional_info :object? do
       first_name :string
       last_name :string
     end